gmail unsubscribeemail managementproductivity

 Risky: Manual clicking of unknown senders

-• Only do for recognized, legitimate companies
+• Only do this for recognized, legitimate companies

 • Never for obvious spam